craigduncanlab/PyConMessenger/Documentation/NPGuide.md

 Some of these shortcut the process of taking in raw data and then splitting it for table purposes.
 For example, tprint() is a basic table maker that looks for the delimiter and then just puts numbers for row and columns, and doesn't wait for you to specify a heading.
 There are some examples of this in the MathTest.txt file in the source folder.

+In addition to the above commands, there is also a block shortcut syntax that enables you to define a block of text which is both a data block (usually defined by d+ and d- end codes) and an instruction to send it to HTML in a particular form.
+See 'Shortcut Blocks' below.

 # Shortcut blocks

 I am experimenting with the utility of shortcut blocks.
 The idea is that they combine the convenience of a data block with the call of one of the print functions immediately (i.e. no delay in HTML output).